-Activated charcoal is a manufactured form of carbon that has been utilized since the early 1900's as a natural remedy and top universal antidote employed in hospitals around the world for extreme cases of toxic contamination or gastrointestinal poisoning.
+Activated charcoal is a manufactured form of carbon that has been utilized since the early 1900's as a natural remedy and top universal antidote employed around the world for extreme cases of toxic contamination or gastrointestinal poisoning.

 Today it is not only a convenient household first aid kit item, but is likewise considered a potent substance to take during periodic cleansing regimes.
 This is due to its ability to effectively adhere to toxins and chemicals that may accumulate in the body over time from impure foods, water sources and/or long-term use of pharmaceutical drugs.

 Charcoal is not a component you can find in foods, but is a product produced and processed as a fine powder and sold as a dietary supplement.
 It is available most commonly as a bulk or encapsulated powder and to a lesser degree as a compressed tablet.

 For millennia, charcoal has been consumed medicinally by humans for numerous health issues.
 It has, however, only been used in its "activated" state since the early 1900's, around the time this procedure was invented.

 While activated charcoals have been employed historically in a multitude of industrial applications, food-grade supplements are specially created for human consumption and always derived from non-toxic natural materials and purified.

 In many countries charcoal is an age-old chelating agent applied in clinical toxicology for some types of heavy metal poisoning as well as used as an over-the-counter supplement to treat nausea, diarrhea, indigestion and flatulence.

 Today it is one of the most accepted methods of detoxification treatment, along with gastric emptying, utilized in emergency trauma centers worldwide as a remedy to drug overdose or the ingestion of certain poisonous compounds.